talex5/irmin-indexeddb/README.md

     opam pin add -yn irmin-git.2.0.0 https://github.com/talex5/irmin.git#2.0.0-cuekeeper

+Also, until https://github.com/mirage/encore/issues/13 is fixed, you'll need to link with [helpers.js](blob/master/test/helpers.js) to add a missing stub.

 You can create stores using either the standard Git format, or using Irmin's own format.
 For Git format (you'll need to add `irmin-git` as a dependency), use: